samuel-lucas6/Kryptor/README.md

 [![CodeQL](https://github.com/samuel-lucas6/Kryptor/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/samuel-lucas6/Kryptor/actions)

 # Kryptor
-Kryptor is free and open source file encryption software for Windows, Linux, and macOS.
+Kryptor is free and open source file encryption and signing software for Windows, Linux, and macOS.

 It is a portable, cross-platform command line tool that makes use of modern and secure cryptographic algorithms.
 It aims to be a better version of [age](https://github.com/FiloSottile/age) and [Minisign](https://github.com/jedisct1/minisign) to provide a simple, user friendly alternative to [GPG](https://gnupg.org/).